Azure/aks-set-context/README.md

 `kubelogin` is at the core of the non-admin user scenario.
 For more information on `kubelogin`, refer to the documentation [here](https://github.com/Azure/kubelogin).

+To run this Action as a non-admin user, you must first install `kubelogin`.
 To set up `kubelogin`, you may use the following:
 ```yaml
 - name: Set up kubelogin for non-interactive login
         run: |